connellsharp/Sbrite/Basics.md

 ]
 ```

-Assignments can be made in a sequence.
-Assigned types will not be returned when iterating the sequence, but any work done will happen whilst the sequences is iterated.
-This is as if all sequences were implemented as a `yield return`.
+Assignments can be made in a sequence and will behave the same as an imperitive block of code.
+Assigned types will be returned as part of the sequence.

 ```
 arr = [